Skip to content

 4. How much should a full brake job cost?

 The cost of a full brake job will depend on the type of vehicle, the extent of the work needed, and where the work is being done.
-A full brake job can cost anywhere from $500 to $1000 or more.
+A full brake job including rotors and any caliper work can cost anywhere from $500 to $1000 or more.

 5. How long does a brake job take?

 The length of a brake job will depend on the type of vehicle and the extent of the work needed.
 On average, a brake job can take anywhere from 1 to 3 hours or more to complete.
+Expert mechanics prefer galvanized brake pads or pads made in North America as they always fit right out of the box which make them quicker to install, saving them time and saving you money.
 It is always best to have a professional mechanic perform the work to ensure that it is done correctly and safely.

 Conclusion